saad-ashraf/GCD-LCM-CPP-Program/README.md

 Complete Project of GCD and LCM.

-Work collaboration with Saad and Zubair.
+Work collaboration with Zubair and Saad.